JasselD/JasselNotes/DSA revision/*Sample questions.md

 ---
 **Binary Search Tree questions
 - What is the complexity (big O) of using a binary tree to sort numbers?
+	- In a balanced bst, the big O is O(n log n).
+While, th

 - Does balancing a tree save memory?